Appendix E: Legal Considerations

 The Federal Information Technology Acquisition Reform Act (FITARA)

-The Federal Information Technology Acquisition Reform Act (FITARA) increases the authority of agency Chief Information Officers to play a significant role in the planning, programming, budgeting, management, governance and oversight of federal information technology.
+The Federal Information Technology Acquisition Reform Act (FITARA) increases the authority of agency Chief Information Officers to play a significant role in the planning, programming, budgeting, management, governance and oversight of Federal information technology.
 40 U.S.C. § 11319(b)(1)(A).
-FITARA is consistent with a move toward consolidated network architectures and shared services and enhances the legal authority for agency CIOs move in that direction.
+FITARA is consistent with a move toward consolidated network architectures, commercial cloud, and shared services and enhances the legal authority for agency CIOs move in that direction.
 Among other actions, FITARA and associated policy require agencies to implement data center consolidation strategies that support (i) movement of information technology infrastructure to the as-a-service model and (ii) transition to the cloud.
 See 44 U.S.C. § 3601, note.

 Procurement and Fiscal Considerations